johnshaff/Azure-Storage/blobs/README.md

 This script lists all containers in a specified Azure Storage Account, filters containers based on a given prefix, and deletes those matching containers.
 It then displays the remaining containers that were not deleted after the operation.

-## Table Scripts

-### `table-create-one.ps1`

-This script creates a new Azure Storage Table in an existing storage account.

-### `table-add-entities.ps1`

-This script adds two new partitions and two new entities per paritition to a pre-existing Azure Storage Table.

-### `table-get-partition.ps1`

-This script retrieves all the entities of a single partition for a pre-existing table.

-### `table-get-entity.ps1`

-This script retrieves individual entities from a pre-existing table using either a search term or filter.